 The best method for removing a bougainvillea plant from your garden requires an herbicide that you spray, paint, or inject into the plant trunk.

 Burning the vines will not prevent resprouting.
 Burning bougainvillea vines may encourage growth rather than prevent it.
-Also, a controlled burn can quickly become an out-of-control burn if you’re not careful.
+Also, a controlled burn can quickly become out of control if you’re not careful.

 Related Bougainvillea Topics